Mitgenosse/Gurkenplayer/README.md

-# Gurkenplayer - Cities: Skylines modification
+# CSL-Coop - Cities: Skylines modification
-Welcome to my first modification.
-The name of the mod will likely change.
+This project is originally forked from Gurkenschreck/Gurkenplayer.

 I am trying to build a coop multiplayer mode for Cities: Skyline.
 If you want to help me, then do it. :)